 In 2012 SSSF was named South Florida Regional Partner with the National Gay/Straight Alliance Network and a collaborator with the National GSA Network with their Centers for Disease Control grant to help create, nurture and support GSAs throughout South Florida.

-Over the past 18 years, combined with the annual GSA Leadership Conferences initiated in 2011 -SSSF’s Diversity Day and GSA Empowerment Conferences have brought together an estimated 8,000 LGBTQ and Allies from throughout South Florida schools.
+Over the past 21 years – combined with the annual GSA Leadership Conferences begun in 2011 – SSSF’s Diversity Day and GSA Empowerment Conferences have brought together an estimated 8,000 LGBTQ+ students and Allies from throughout South Florida schools.